GunSlinger0715/gatekeeper-api-security-testing/README.md

 But:

 “We consistently catch what matters”

 🔹 4.
-Evolution (🔥 This is big)
+Evolution

 “It should adapt over time.”

-That’s advanced thinking.

-You’re talking about:
+This will include:

-Extensibility
+- Extensibility

-Updating rules
+- Updating rules

-Possibly AI-assisted insights
+- Possibly AI-assisted insights

-👉 That’s how tools stay relevant.

 🔹 5.
 Clean & Efficient Code